very-scary-scenario/nkd.su/PANIC.md

       replace `[fixtures]` with the path to that file.
 - Set up a `MEDIA_ROOT` directory and a `MEDIA_URL` that is pointed at it, then run `python manage.py collectstatic`
-    - Requires less (the node app, not the pager; available on npm) to be installed and for `lessc` to be accessible in your `PATH`.
     - Not necessary for development instances where the `DEBUG` setting is true; [Pipeline][pl] will host static media transparently in development.